-The VitaFerm Concept•Aid Mag/S compared to VitaFerm Concept•Aid 5/S is only two cents more per day to feed.
-And, a producer will typically only feed increased amounts of magnesium for about 60 days, so for $1.20 per cow annually – less than a large iced tea at McDonald’s – you can provide your cows with the added nutrition they need to help prevent grass tetany.
+The VitaFerm Concept•Aid Mag/S compared to VitaFerm Concept•Aid 5/S is about two cents more per day to feed.
+And, a producer will typically only feed increased amounts of magnesium for 60 days, so for $1.20 per cow annually – less than a large iced tea at McDonald’s – you can provide your cows with the added nutrition they need to help prevent grass tetany.

 “If you save one cow from grass tetany every four years, it is a break even to feed it to a herd of 100 cows every year.
 Considering it costs roughly $1,200-$1,500 to replace a cow, and her calf could bring anywhere from $700-$800 at weaning, that’s a pretty good investment in her health,” Glaubius said.

 As with all health challenges, the key to preventing tetany is to provide the proper amounts of all nutrients.
 If you can keep your magnesium to potassium ratio in check, your cows should enjoy grazing green grass and keep healthy.
-BioZyme offers several supplements in its VitaFerm product line that are enhanced with magnesium to help prevent the onset of tetany including VitaFerm Concept•Aid Mag/S. And VitaFerm Cow-Calf Mag Mineral.
+BioZyme offers several supplements in its VitaFerm product line that are enhanced with magnesium to help prevent the onset of tetany including VitaFerm Concept•Aid Mag/S and VitaFerm Cow-Calf Mag Mineral.